 “God is spirit, and those who worship him must worship in spirit and truth.”
 (John 4:24) We must be intentional and selective with the songs that we sing; this is worshiping in truth.
 The lyrics we sing directly reflects the truth of who we are worshiping and should be completely focused on glorifying God.
 This kind of worship edifies the church body (1 Corinthians 14:26, Colossians 3:16).
 Unless we have accurate knowledge of the God we worship, there is no worshiping in truth.
 Those who wish to worship biblically must worship God as He is revealed to us in Scripture.
 As Christians, we must exhibit the love of God through mercifully encouraging the doubting and exhorting the disobedient to relinquish destructive and unbiblical views of worship (Jude 1:21-22).
 A biblical theology of worship recognizes that worship involves more than externals.
 God examines the heart; this is worshiping in spirit.
 “These people come… honor me with their lips, but their hearts are far from me.
 Their worship of me is based on merely human rules they have been taught” (Isaiah 29:13).
 Worship is not about religious ritual or artistry; although ritual and art can be valid expressions of worship.
 Worship cannot be about expressing ourselves.
 Worship cannot be about music, although music is often utilized by many worshipers.
 True worship is fixed on God.
 We reverence and honor and adore Him, not simply because of what He has done for us but because He alone is God.

-The heart of Christian worship is the authentic preaching of the word of God.
+The heart of worship for the Christian should be authentic preaching of God’s word.

 Paul knew the importance of relevance in the church when he wrote, “…I have become all things to all men so that by all possible means I might save some.”
 (I Cor.
 9:2) We don’t want to be responsible for causing others to stumble by blindly insisting on man’s traditions as in Mark 7:7-9, “They worship me in vain…You have let go of the commands of God and are holding on to the traditions of men.”
 Therefore, our worship should reflect old and new styles, while glorifying neither (Isaiah 29:13).
 Psalm 33:3, “Sing to him a new song; play skillfully, and shout for joy,” reminds us that our worship is to be fresh.
 We cannot fall into unjustifiable habit, letting our worship become sterile.
 Therefore, it is important to introduce both new music and sing songs that have been sung for centuries.